-A passcode for your BC Services Card is similar to using a credit or debit card.
+A BC Services Card passcode is similar to the PIN you use with your credit or debit card.
 Each time you use a card reader to log in with your card, you must use a BC Services Card passcode.

 Get a Passcode

-- Set your passcode by logging in to a participating government service or your BC Services Card Account
+Step 2: Set your passcode by logging in to a participating government service or your BC Services Card Account.

 - You must set your own passcode before the expiry date and time printed on your passcode receipt